 Bone marrow suppression and pancytopenia can result from chronic inflammation.
-Bone marrow suppression is a risk factor for increased mortality for patients with chronic infections14-17 and aplastic anemia18-21.
+Bone marrow suppression is a risk factor for increased mortality for patients with chronic infections and aplastic anemia.
 However, very little is known about the mechanisms by which inflammatory cytokines affect the hematopoietic progenitors that reside in bone marrow.

-Ongoing work is focused on defining molecular pathways underlying these phenomena.
+Ongoing work is focused on defining molecular pathways underlying inflammation-mediated transcriptional and epigenetic regulation of HSCs.
 This knowledge is a key to understanding the pathophysiology of bone marrow failure syndromes and will likely provide novel targets for drug development.
-Furthermore, this work may elucidate how inflammatory signals affect the pattern of HSC differentiation as well as how infections can contribute to aging and oncogenesis.
+Furthermore, this work may elucidate how inflammatory signals affect the pattern of HSC differentiation and, in turn, downstream immune responses, as well as how infections can contribute to aging and oncogenesis.

 See a list and descriptions of our current projects.